jan-1995/ML_Churn_Prediction/README.md

 4. Example usage:
    - The module demonstrates its functionality by raising a custom exception when division by zero occurs.
 The exception message is then logged.

-## Running the Modules

-When these modules are run, they showcase their functionalities through the following actions:

-1. **logger.py**: Upon execution, it starts logging and creates a log file with the current timestamp.
-It logs the message "Logging has started."

-2. **exception.py**: When run, it initializes variables `a` and `b`, attempts to divide `a` by `b` (division by zero), and raises a custom exception.
-The exception message includes details on the script name and the line where the exception occurred.
-The error message is logged using the "logger.py" configuration.

-These modules are essential for proper logging and exception handling within a Python project, helping developers identify and address issues effectively.